iacgm/website/content/posts/c2bf.md

 Again, I encourage you to stop and think through this.
 This is another puzzle.

 This time, the idea is to use a whole-program transformation.
 We can wrap the whole program in a `[`/`]` loop, and then gate each block of assembly in an if-statement.
 This way, we only need to implement one simple kind of control flow in Brainfuck.
-As an example:
+For example:

 ```c
 a: